Online English language lessons for new-to-English learning across the curriculum

-I really liked the sentence activities, it really stretched my students and I saw a marked improvements.
-Overall I love the concept of the Learning Village- making friends highly motivated my students and they loved exploring the village. the graphics are wonderful.
+I really liked the sentence activities, it really stretched my students and I saw a marked improvement.
+Overall I love the concept of the Learning Village- making friends highly motivated my students and they loved exploring the village.
+The graphics are wonderful.

 A student arriving from overseas being 18 years old and having limited oral skills and no reading or writing.
 He really felt pleased being able to use the Learning Village for self-study, without feeling conscious in front of the others in the class.